 Latin provides order in thinking as well as in life.
 When my kids translate a sentence, they’re required to prove their answers by identifying the gender, number, and case of every noun, and the person, number, voice, tense, and mood of each verb.
 They have to explain the rule that governs the prepositions or the intricacies of the ablative case.
 As they give a reason for the translation they provide, they understand the concept of principled living.
 In a world that offers so many vague reasons for choices they make, it is nice to practice basing your decisions on the orderliness of truth.

 What if Latin had a purpose more spiritual than practical?
 The challenge of Latin provides a humbling course of study that has provided stability in difficult times through the goodness of its ordered nature.
 See how God can work even through a dead language.

 This is not to say Latin has no practical benefits.
-If you’re looking for pragmatic proofs for the critics in your life, Martin Cothran offers great arguments, and Andrew Kern provides a compelling explanation of the essential nature of Latin studies for civilized thinking.
+If you’re looking for pragmatic proofs for the critics in your life, Martin Cothran offers some compelling arguments that I think you'll find helpful.